terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

-Enterprise AI dev platforms do the heavy lifting of creating an enterprise level AI app. **My focus (for now) is 100% on Palantir (Foundry)** because
+Enterprise AI dev platforms do the heavy lifting of creating an enterprise level AI app. **My focus (for now) is on Palantir (Foundry)** because
 - PAL is a market leader.
 - **PAL offers a generous free demo account for hands-on experience with Foundry.**
 - **The built-in AI help (AIP/FDE) made it possible to complete the demos (quickly)**.
 Without AI this would have taken at least 5x longer to do.

-I give you what you need to get started ASAP with PAL.
 This section shows you
 - **Step by step hands-on how to get started using Palantir (PAL) Foundry**.
-No links to "resources", no "make sure you do this first", rather just **a straight shot through the process that I went through.**
+A straight shot learning process that I myself am going through (so some sections may be very WIP).**
-- Very organized, up-to-date (WIP) and detailed (docx files that still need some work, but I can easily update my website and docx's; I can not easily update videos). .
+- Very organized, up-to-date (WIP) and detailed (docx files that can be easily updated are my primary working notes).
-- In particular I focus on
-  - **Navigating the many many dialogs**.
-  - How to use **PAL help (especially FDE)** to get directions or solved problems. **FDE was critical for my success with PAL**.
+- I pay particular attention to dialog details and using PAL help (AIP/FDE) to get directions or solve problems (**FDE was critical for my success with PAL**).

 <!--
 - In the near future AIP/FDE could develop into higher level AI assistant that would lead the user by the hand through complex setups.